 Exercise can also cause symptoms similar to asthma in those who do not have asthma - it is called Exercise Induced Bronchospasm (EIB).
 EIB is diagnosed with special testing.
-Symptoms can occur during or after exercise and are treated with reliever medication.
+Symptoms can occur during or after exercise and are treated with quick-relief (rescue) medication.